ashleshalondhe/ashleshalondhe/README.md

 - 🏫 Done My B.E.
 From **Dr. D. Y. Patil institute of technology, Pimpri.** In **Electronics and Telecommunication.**

-- 👨‍💻 All of my projects are available at [https://github.com/ashleshalondhe](https://github.com/ashleshalondhe)

 - 👨‍💻 I’m good at using **WordPress**

-- 📫 How to reach me **ashleshalondhe78@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">